TPei/rbac.cr/README.md

 rbac.cr come with two basic modules

 - `Rbac::Resource`: for which access is required
-- `Rbac::Roleable`: for instances that can be given access to resources
+- `Rbac::Accessor`: for instances that can be given access to resources

 Consider the following simple example:
 ```crystal